olawumiezeh/DATA-ANALYSIS-PROJECT/README.md

 - what is the sales trend?
 - which products sre top sellers?
-- what are the peak sals periods?
+- what are the peak sales periods?

+### Data Analysis
+Analysis is done using Excel, SQL and PowerBI

 #### Excel